Teaching the 26th Amendment

 See our earlier post: 50th anniversary of 26th Amendment post

-Here are some resources and ideas to help teachers and students explore the 26th Amendment and discuss the importance of voting:
+Here are some resources and ideas to help teachers and students explore what the 26th Amendment is and its importance:

 WATCH this Close Up Conversations webinar in which two people who helped push for the passage of the amendment and one voting rights attorney discuss the significance of the amendment today.
 After watching the webinar, lead a discussion with students about such questions as: